vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_5/React_Deep_Dive.md

 `What is a component.`&#x20;

 How a Dom element should rneder, given a stae. it is a re-usable, dynamic, HTML snippet that change given the state.&#x20;

+`What is Re-render`

+A state change triggers a re-render.
+A re-render represents the actual dom manipulated when the state changes.&#x20;